A Peek into Token Bias: Large Language Models Are Not Yet Genuine Reasoners: A Peek into Token Bias

 In this work, we integrate the conjunction fallacy and syllogistic fallacy discussed in the cognitive science literature~\citep{tversky1983extensional, kahneman2011thinking} to construct synthetic datasets on which we perform our token perturbation.
 This section briefly introduces the underlying logic. \paragraph{Conjunction Fallacy} The most often-cited example of conjunction fallacy is called the Linda problem which is framed as follows ~\citep{tversky1983extensional}: \textit{Linda is 31 years old, single, outspoken, and very bright.
 She majored in philosophy.
 As a student, she was deeply concerned with issues of discrimination and social justice, and also participated in antinuclear demonstrations.
 Which is more probable?} \begin{quote} \textit{(a) Linda is a bank teller.}\\ \textit{(b) Linda is a bank teller and is active in the feminist movement.} \end{quote} \citet{tversky1983extensional} found that humans tend to prefer option (b).
 However, it is logically necessary that the probability of a conjunction of two events (e.g., Linda is a bank teller, {\it and} she is active in the feminist movement) is less than the probability of either event alone.

 \paragraph{Syllogistic Fallacy} The syllogistic fallacy documents the logical failure that occurs when people are presented with syllogisms -- two premises followed by a conclusion.
 Ideally, if the premises are true and the logical structure is valid, the conclusion must necessarily be true.
 However, when the argument's structure is flawed, the conclusion may be invalid despite the surface-level logical form.
-For example, consider the following syllogism from \citet{kahneman2011thinking}:
+Consider the following syllogism from \citet{kahneman2011thinking}: \textit{Is this logically sound?} \begin{quote} \textit{All roses are flowers.} \\ \textit{Some flowers fade quickly.}\\ \textit{Therefore some roses fade quickly.} \end{quote}